holtgrewe/tracdox/trac-sphinx/source/Tutorial/InputOutputOverview.rst

 Most data formats in bioinformatics simply contain a series of records, often preceded by a header.
 The most important use case if reading sequentially over such a data stream, with the occasional jump.
 In computer science, it is common to call the abstraction to such data sources **streams**.
-In SeqAn, the concept [dox:StreamConcept StreamConcept] provides an interface for such stream data types.
+In SeqAn, the concept :dox:`StreamConcept` provides an interface for such stream data types.

 SeqAn provides adaptions from the standardized C and C++ file interfaces to the :dox:`StreamConcept` concept.
 You can use the I/O streams from the ``<iostream>`` library, the string buffer streams from the ``<sstream>`` library as well as the ``FILE *`` type from the ``<cstdio>`` library.
-Furthermore, SeqAn provides the [dox:Stream Stream] class and specializations for accessing ``char`` arrays and zlib and bzip compressed files as streams.
+Furthermore, SeqAn provides the :dox:`Stream` class and specializations for accessing ``char`` arrays and zlib and bzip compressed files as streams.
 The :ref:`tutorial-input-output-overview` tutorial gives a more detailed introduction into this topic.

 You already saw above how the streams from the ``<iostream>`` library can be used for reading and writing.